openstack/security-doc/security-guide/source/compliance/compliance-activities.rst

 consideration for service providers, as deployments vary, and security is not always the primary concern for contributors.
-A comprehensive security review process may include architectural review, threat modelling, source code analysis and penetration testing.
+A comprehensive security review process may include architectural review, threat modeling, source code analysis and penetration testing.
 There are many techniques and recommendations for conducting security reviews that can be found publicly posted.
 A well-tested example is the `Microsoft SDL <http://www.microsoft.com/security/sdl/process/release.aspx>`__,